DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - Risk-based access control model grants access after evaluating risk; evaluating the environment and the situation and making risk-based decisions using policies embeded within software
         - Using machine learning, making predictive conclusions about current activity based on past activity
         - risk-­based access control model can require users to authenticate with multifactor authentication
-        - it evaluates the environment and the situation and then makes access decisions based on coded policies
+        - it evaluates the 📝environment and the 📝situation and then makes access decisions based on coded policies
+        - A risk-based access control model can be coded to block malicious traffic from infected IoT devices.
+It evaluates the environment and the situation and makes decisions to block traffic that is abnormal.
 - 5.4.7 ❄️**Task based access control**
     - TBAC is similar to RBAC, but instead of being assigned to one or more roles, each user is assigned an array of tasks.
 - **Access Policy Enforcement**: